-Live Tweeting Guide
+Live Posting Guide

 1. Make sure you know the #hashtag of the event

 Browse through the event website, check the social media profiles to find the right event hashtag.
-If you don’t use the correct hashtag you may find out afterwards that no one saw your tweets.
+If you don’t use the correct hashtag you may find out afterwards that no one saw your posts.

 2. Engage with people prior to the event